elbazam/multi_object_tracking/README.md

 ```

 - name: str.
 The name of the video this code creates.
 Defalut name is "ex5".
 The file will be saved
-in the video folder in avi format.
+in the video folder in "avi" format.
 - ball: int.
 Number of balls to track.
-Default value set to 5.
+The default value is set to 5.

 #### Track data

-This option opens a short video of multiple circles randomly moving and track them.
+This option opens a short video of multiple circles randomly moving and tracking them.

 To run: